Imagine

 They have dozens of projects in the pipeline - including with shea butter producers in Uganda, tea growers in Kenya, and Madagascan cocoa farmers.

-Trademarks could potentially offer a better route.
-But trademarks are issued on a first-come-first-served basis, and a number of companies have already got trademarks for use of the Maasai name or image.
+first-come-first-served basis, and a number of companies have already got trademarks for use of the Maasai name or image.

+"It looks to me like they have got some quite powerful opponents," says Goodger.
+"Those guys may not just give that up easily."
 The idea of cultures seeking IP protection is not an entirely new one - the Native American Navajo recently brought a case against the clothes company Urban Outfitters, for use of their name.

 But perhaps the best parallel with the Maasai is the case of Aborigines in Australia who, 15 years ago, secured a voluntary code that governs use of their cultural and intellectual property.